Please wait while the search results are loading...

 Air Traffic Grows/Airports Expand/ Middle East and Asia Have Strong Air Traffic, Business and Industry Trends Analysis

 In another major development within China, the Dalian Aeropolis region is planned, with logistics facilities, research and development parks, industrial areas and exhibition halls centered on a major airport.
 Dalian’s New Airport Zone will be divided into eight main areas, each with distinct characteristics, to co-exist and connect harmoniously to create a balanced residential and economic zone.
 The site includes the new airport, a central business district directly linked with the new high-speed train from Dalian to Harbin, a research business park, urban and modern living spaces, along with a variety of green leisure spaces and marine developments along the shore.
 The Dalian airport will have the capacity to handle 25 million passengers per year.
-As many as 2.6 million people are forecast to live in its proximity by 2025.
+As many as 2.6 million people are forecast to live in its proximity over the mid-term.

 In Shanghai, air traffic has grown so rapidly that a new $3 billion, 83-gate terminal opened in September 2019.
 Airports in Guangzhou and Shenzhen will each add a third runway.